 Allow to settle for a couple of days.

 You can also try to add a little sherry.
 Either the dry Fino with almond flavours - or the softer Amontillado with hazelnut flavours.

 Sherry helps to round off the flavours in almost any bitter and aromatic infusion.
 The Amontillado works best in most cases.

-If your are still not satisfied with your schnapps, don't throw it away.
+If you are still not satisfied with your schnapps or liqueur, don't throw it away.
 Tastes differ - so there is always a possibility that someone else likes it.